-2 Broad spectrum pest control achieved when coapplied with chloropicrin (21% wt/wt).
+Broad spectrum pest control achieved when co-applied with chloropicrin (21% wt/wt).
 Provides excellent control of nutsedge but poor to fair control of annual grasses and requires the use of a herbicide for adequate control.
-Currently not registered for celery.
+DMDS (Paladin) is currently not registered for use on okra in Florida.